deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 "...You-?"
 Her mood evaporated, and she scooted down his thighs a bit, sitting on his knees.
 "You *scheduled* this?"

 Adam's expression had gone from confident lover to confused boyfriend to kicked puppy in a matter of seconds.
-"Well...not *this*, but, like, the *day*..."
+"Well...not *this,* but, like, the *day..."*

 "Jeez!"
 She seethed, and surged to her feet.
-"Well, I'm glad you could fit me into your *busy goddamn schedule*!"
+"Well, I'm glad you could fit me into your *busy goddamn schedule!"*

 "Ava...!"
 The exclamation was a hurt and confused one.